tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 | Each item is a pair of pieces of related data. | A list of term/definition pairs.| Use a description list.|
 | Each item is three or more pieces of related data. | A set of parameters, where each parameter has a name, a data type, and a description. | Use a table. |

+## Tables

+In many contexts, tables are the best way to represent sets of related pieces of data.
+However, in some contexts, other approaches are better choices.

 * Don’t add more than one paragraph in a table cell.
 * Use sentence case for table headings.
 * Don't end table headings with punctuation, including a period, an ellipsis, or a colon.